-We have audited the financial report of Tata Consumer Products Australia Pty Ltd (the "Entity") which comprises the statement of financial position as at 31 March 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Tata Consumer Products Australia Pty Ltd (the "Company") which comprises the statement of financial position as at 31 March 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out on Note 1, and the Directors' Declaration.

-In our opinion, the accompanying financial report of the Tata Consumer Products Australia Pty Ltd is in accordance with the Corporations Act 2001, including:
+In our opinion the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the Entity's financial position as at 31 March 2021 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.
+- (i) giving a true and fair view of the Company's financial position as at 31 March 2022 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.